dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 Next we tackle the preliminary transaction execution loop, allowing threads to steal preliminary execution tasks using another synchronization counter nextPrelimExecution that tracks preliminary transaction invocations.
 However, rather than waiting for all preliminary execution to complete to start validation, we will interleave them with validation.
 This improves performance since early detection of conflicts, especially in low-index transactions, can prevent aborts later.

-The interleaved scheduler supporting ABORTED is called S-3 and works as follows:
+A strawman scheduler, S-3, that supports interleaved execution/validation and dependency managements utilizing ABORTED tagging, works as follows:

 ## **S-3:**